Local Heritage Features

-Bruce Castle, the Tudor Tower and Park, along with neighbouring All Hallows Church and Churchyard, are of significant archaeological interest, awaiting potential new discoveries...
+Bruce Castle, the Tudor Tower and Park, along with neighbouring All Hallows Church and Churchyard, and Tottenham Cemetery are of significant archaeological interest, awaiting potential new discoveries.
+They all form part of the Bruce Castle Heritage Quarter.

 The Grade II listed west boundary wall of Bruce Castle is a fascinating survival of brickwork dating back to the 17th century, with much of its bonding typical of 18th century garden walls.

-The earliest documentary evidence for a west boundary wall is shown in a 19th century engraving of a Wolridge painting of the house and grounds, and shows the west boundary wall possibly with buildings along its length, enclosing a courtyard.
+The earliest documentary evidence for a west boundary wall is shown in the 17th century painting by Wolridge of the manor house and grounds, and shows the west boundary wall possibly with buildings along its length, enclosing a courtyard.
 These structures, which could have been later additions to an earlier wall or build as an integral part of the wall, formed the western edge of what is likely to be a service courtyard to the west side of Bruce Castle.
 The buildings along the site boundary are likely to have contained stabling and ancillary service accommodation.
 The buildings were been demolished in the 20th century, but the wall still stands today as evidence of one of the earliest phases of building services at Bruce Castle and is therefore an important heritage asset.

 (Above: 1864 OS Map with the boundary wall highlighted in red)